stevenMouret/web-accessibility-guidelines/_doc/criteria/images/criterion-1-2.md

 In this case, when analyzing the context, the image is only a graphical redundancy of the text below.
 The image is therefore decorative and the alternative should be empty.

+### Received ideas

+#### Stop abuses for SEO

+It is a barrier to accessibility to use the function to fill in an alternative text to the image, or a tooltip, to insert keywords or sentences to improve SEO.

+Indeed, a screen reader user will be given all this information.
+The reading experience will then be overloaded with parasitic elements and will make the site content incomprehensible.

+#### An image can have an empty alternative

+Not all images require alternative text.
+If the image is a decoration (it does not provide any essential information to the content), it should not have alternative text.
+For the same reason as mentioned above, this makes it more difficult for a screen reader user to reproduce content, for no information gain.

 ### Mapping with WCAG 2.0

 WCAG 2.0 success criterion: [1.1.1](http://www.w3.org/TR/WCAG20/#text-equiv-all) - [4.1.2](http://www.w3.org/TR/WCAG20/#ensure-compat-rsv)